 The choice that caused her so much pain was not the same kind of choice that I made.
 There is no one to whom to explain my choice.
 There is no one to whom to apologize.
 No claim can be made that my choice was made out of love.
 There is no one to whom I might make that claim.
 Because that’s how abortion differs from adoption: it means that the only person you need ever – can ever – explain your choice to is yourself.
 It doesn’t matter whether you’re sorry or not.
 Abortion means never having to say you’re sorry.
 It means never even having to consider the question.

-But that struggle – that is, my personal experience of that struggle – is one that can, most of the time, be compartmentalized, tucked away on some back shelf of the psyche and forgotten until some event – pregnancy, say, or miscarriage, or one’s own mother’s admission of having given one’s brother up for adoption – prompts one to go rummaging around on the shelves of Buried Hurts and Ambivalent Regrets and Things That I’d Rather Not Think About Unless My Sanity And/Or Moral Stability Depends Upon It.
+But that struggle — that is to say, my personal experience of that struggle — is one that can, most of the time, be compartmentalized, tucked away on some back shelf of the psyche and forgotten until some event — pregnancy, say, or miscarriage, or one’s own mother’s admission of having given a child up for adoption — prompts one to go rummaging around on the shelves of Buried Hurts and Ambivalent Regrets and Things That I’d Rather Not Think About Unless My Sanity And/Or Moral Stability Depends Upon It.
 My mother’s struggle with her longstanding conflicting emotions around having given up a child for adoption is not – has never been – something that she can just tuck away on a shelf and forget about.
 She has never passed a day, she told me, without thinking about her lost boy – without looking at the faces of strangers who seem about his age and wondering is it him, without reading in the newspaper or hearing on the news something about any male person of his vintage and wondering is it him, without casting back to that baby in the blue blankie and wondering what became of him what became of him what became of him?

 But it is not so simple.
 It is not nearly so simple.
 For I know that the primary reason I am able to compartmentalize my own, quiet struggle is because it is entirely my own, and it is entirely my own because of the nature of the choice that I made.
 My child does not wander this earth, living another life.
 My child — and it is such a mental and emotional wank to even use these terms — was never born.
 My child never became my child.
 He/she/it was embryo, barely fetus, not a child.
 I did not have a child; I had a pregnancy.
 And then I didn’t.

-What remains: my inconstant, ambivalent hurt, and my mother’s endless heartache.
+What remains: my inconstant, ambivalent not-regret, and my mother’s endless heartache.
 Neither of these would I wish on anyone, but neither would I hold them up as justifications for tampering with our rights to choose those hurts, those aches, over others.
 We both chose our heartaches, out of desire to avoid greater heartache for ourselves or for others.
 In my mother’s case – in any birth mother’s case, I think – a more difficult choice was made, because it was a choice that opened up another future for another life, a future that she would never be able to see but would always, always feel.
 I, on the other hand… I chose the road that denied other lived futures, and that has made all the difference.

 The right difference, the wrong difference, I don’t know.
 It is, ever and always and only and nevertheless, the one that I chose.